-- In the Select Measurement Method pane, choose AutoCal or ColorCal. - In the Check Print Settings pane, choose the desired calibration set.
+- 3. In the Select Measurement Method pane, choose AutoCal or ColorCal. - 4.
+In the Check Print Settings pane, choose the desired Media.

 If more than one option appears, choose the appropriate calibration set for the type of media you will use most often.
-For more information about calibration sets, see page 2-2 and page 3-9.

-NOTE: For this calibration to take effect, the calibration set must be associated with one or more output profiles.
-The default calibration set is already associated with the default output profile, so there is no need to make any new associations.
+NOTE: For this calibration to take effect, the calibration set must be associated with an output profile.
+If you choose the default calibration set, you do not need to make a new association.
+The default calibration set is already associated with the default output profile.

-- 4. Click Print in the Generate Measurement Page pane. - 5.
-Choose the Input Tray to use for the measurement page and click Print.
+- 5. Click Print in the Generate Measurement Page pane. - 6.
+Choose the Input Tray to use for the measurement page, and click Print.